oracle-livelabs/database/timesten/cache-introduction/07-prepare-cache/prepare-cache.md

 1 row found.
 ```

-6. Spawn a new connect as user, APPUSR, to check out the table created as part of the cache group for this user:
+6. Spawn a new connection as user, APPUSR, to check out the empty table created as part of the cache group for this user:

 ```
 <copy>